 Food and eating are very basic human needs and out of this a very emotional thing.
 You have to implement some strong emotional storytelling elements in your frame to get people attracted.

 A good starting point what I’m talking about is my article on “This storytelling technique will change your food photography forever”.
 Just give it a read and if you want to go further just have a look at good food storytellers like Andrew Scrivani or other top-level food photographers.

 Tip 6: Get a few of your images printed out and stick it to the wall to get motivated

 I exactly know how it feels to struggle here and there with what I’m doing.
-Even when the books are empty I often start to doubt about my job.
-But don’t let this feeling trick you in some kind of stasis or paralyze.
+Even when the books are empty I often start to doubt my job.
+But don’t let this feeling trick you into some kind of stasis or paralyze.

 Tip 7: Make a list of interesting food or beverage scenes you have in mind

 We all have some dream top 10 in our heads what we want to achieve one day.
 Write that top 10 interesting food or beverage photos down and make some notes to them.
 Keep them updated here and there.